AvianFlu/logentries-api/README.md

 # This is forked from [here](https://bitbucket.org/contentpool/logentries-api)

+# Please do not use this library, it is tailored for a specific purpose

 ## Unofficial HTTP API Wrapper

 Can be used as a Node.js module and as a command line utility to